Cheap Flights from Amsterdam to Athens, Starting at 29 EUR

 Island-Hopping: Fly Athens First, Then Hop

-Here is the mistake that costs people the most: booking a direct flight from Amsterdam to a small island.
-Direct seasonal flights to Santorini or Mykonos exist, but they are pricey and infrequent.
+Here’s the mistake that costs people the most: booking a direct flight from Amsterdam to a small island.
+Direct seasonal flights to Santorini or Mykonos exist, but they’re pricey and infrequent.
 Almost always, the cheaper move is to fly into Athens, then connect.

 Aegean, Olympic Air and Sky Express link Athens to the islands from around 35 EUR each way, with flights to Santorini and Mykonos taking under an hour.
-Ferries from Piraeus port are cheaper still and turn the journey into part of the trip.
+Ferries from Piraeus port are cheaper still and turn the journey into part of the trip — we took the slow boat to Naxos from Piraeus and watched the city slide away from the deck with a cheese pie and a coffee, which cost about a third of what a direct island flight would have.
 Book the Amsterdam to Athens leg first to lock in the bargain fare, then add the domestic hop or ferry once your dates are set.
-For more route-planning ideas, browse our destination guides.
+For more route-planning ideas, browse our destination guides .

 Use the Live Price Calendar